wp-plugins/wordpress-bootstrap-css/readme.txt

 * Provide better upgrade support for customized Variable.less files.
 Currently if you've customized your Variables.less file manually you'll need to back it up before you upgrade your Bootstrap plugin.
 * Allow user to toggle include method for libraries.

+= 2.3.1.c =
+* FIX: CDNJS changed their path for their Bootstrap Javscript files since versin 2.3.0 so the code now reflects this.

 = 2.3.1.b =
 * UPDATED: LESS PHP to version 0.3.9 for full compatibility with Twitter Bootstrap 2.3